Legendary-Candice-Joe/Shaggy-KE-But-Better/README.md

 # The shaggy mod source code

-This is the repository for Friday Night Funkin' VS Shaggy mod.
+This is the shaggy mod.
+But I made a few changes so you don't hate the old kade engine version.

+psych engine version is better. use that one.